Dynatrace Dashboards and Notebooks offer the following options for exploring your data:

 To have Dynatrace automatically select a visualization for your query, turn on Auto select in the upper-right corner of your visualization settings pane.

-This exploration functionality is the same in the Dashboards and Notebooks apps.
-We use Notebooks in this example.
+This exploration functionality is the same in Dashboards and

 In the empty document, open the Add menu and select Logs.